goopscoop/nbgunsmith/README.md

 All behavioral JavaScript files live in the `/js/` directory.
 Scripts in the root of this directory were pre-built scripts from a purchased theme.
 Honestly, lot's of those files are unnecessary and seem to be poorly orginized.
 A future task may include further pruning of many of these files, but for now that's not a priority.

 Custom scripts, if needed, will live in subdirectory `/js/src/` with files corrisponding to the route they are adding behavior to (ie `index.js`, or `about.js`, etc).

+## HTML

+Only the `index.html` file lives in the root of the project.
+All other HTML files will live in `/pages/` in order to keep the root tidy.